dimadatascience/nd2conversion/README.md

 ## Output

-The pipeline converts files specified in the input csv table from nd2 to ome.tiff, and stores the converted file in the provided output directory.
+The pipeline converts files specified in the input csv table from .nd2 to .ome.tiff, and stores the converted file in the provided output directory.